pivotal/docs-tap/learning-center/runtime-environment/workshop-environment.md

 ## <a id="specify-workshop-definition"></a>Specifying the workshop definition

-The creation of a workshop environment is performed as a separate step to loading the workshop definition.
-This is to allow multiple distinct workshop environments using the same workshop definition to be created if necessary.
+Creating a workshop environment is performed as a separate step to loading the workshop definition.
+This allows multiple distinct workshop environments using the same workshop definition to be created if necessary.

 To specify which workshop definition is to be used for a workshop environment, set the `workshop.name` field of the specification for the workshop environment.